multani/gcp-changelog/content/vertex-ai/index.md

 * Agent Engine **Code Execution**, now in Preview, lets your agent run code in an isolated sandbox environment.
 For more information, see [Code Execution](https://cloud.google.com/vertex-ai/generative-ai/docs/agent-engine/code-execution/overview).
 * You can now develop, deploy, and use agents that support the **Agent-to-Agent (A2A) protocol** on Agent Engine.
 For more information, see [Develop an Agent2Agent agent](https://cloud.google.com/vertex-ai/generative-ai/docs/agent-engine/develop/a2a).
 * Agent Engine now supports **bidirectional streaming**.
 For more information, see [Bidirectional streaming](https://cloud.google.com/vertex-ai/generative-ai/docs/agent-engine/bidirectional-streaming).
-* The [Agent Engine page](https://console.cloud.google.com/vertex-ai/agents/agent-engines) in the Cloud Console UI now has a new **Memory Bank** tab for displaying and managing memories.
+* The [Vertex AI Agent Engine page](https://console.cloud.google.com/vertex-ai/agents/agent-engines) in the Google Cloud console has a **Memory Bank** tab for displaying and managing memories.

 ### Breaking